- Home

 City of Holland’s CDBG Planning Process

 These respective plans are developed each year beginning with the encouragement of community participation in identifying priorities (see copy of Citizen Participation Plan in right column), followed by review and analysis by the City’s Neighborhood Improvement Committee, and eventual approval by City Council.
 The opportunity for residents to provide public input continues throughout the planning process.
-The plan development process typically occurs between December and May.
+The plan development process occurs generally between December and May of each year.
+Documents and information regarding the planning process for the July 2026 to June 2027 program year can be found in the right hand column and will be updated as the planning process proceeds.

 Program Evaluation